noon92/femtofox/Getting_started.md

 ### Initial Configuration - Suggested Workflow
 Foxbuntu is ready to operate almost from the first boot.
 The settings can be configured using one of the following methods:

- 1. Serial terminal - connect a serial-USB adaptor to TX/RX/Gnd of UART2 (Femtofox CE) or insert a cable into the power/debug port (Femtofox Pro).
+ 1. Serial console - connect a serial-USB adaptor to TX/RX/Gnd of UART2 (Femtofox CE) or insert a cable into the power/debug port (Femtofox Pro).
 After first login, run `sudo femto-config` from the command prompt.
- 2. Network
+ 2. SSH via Ethernet - connect a network cable either through the RJ45 port or by soldering directly to the Ethernet headers of the Luckfox (possible but not recommended) and connect it to your network.
+Identify the IP address via your Router (???) and connect using an SSH

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgzODY4NjQxN119
+eyJoaXN0b3J5IjpbMTM4NTQ2NzAxOCwtODM4Njg2NDE3XX0=
 -->